 What Are Some of the Most Common Industrial Accidents That Lead to Injuries?

 Industrial accidents can happen at a wide range of sites and can cause catastrophic and sometimes fatal injuries.
 The causes of industrial accidents vary.
 Some of the most common causes of injury-causing industrial accidents include:

 - Explosions and fires

 - Failure to provide adequate safety equipment, such as safety nets, hardhats, respiratory protection, and harnesses

 - Exposure to toxic chemicals and other harmful substances

 - Equipment malfunction

-- Falls from ladders, scaffolding, factory platforms, and other tall surfaces
+- Falls from ladders, scaffolding accidents, falls from factory platforms, etc

 - Communication failures